Free Illinois Arrest & Criminal Records (Check Every IL County)

 How To Determine if Someone Is on Probation or Parole in Illinois

-Probation and parole is a form of court ordered supervision that occurs in the community rather than in a prison setting.
+Probation and parole are forms of court-ordered supervision that occurs in the community rather than in a prison setting.

 For reference, the following image displays the total number of probationers and parolees in Illinois and compares it with other states across the United States.
 Additionally, it showcases the ethnicities of individuals on community supervision in Illinois, including probation and parole.